nacezupancic/MESI-APP/README.md

 ## How it works

 This application works as Windows desktop application (WPF platform).
-It only has one view, which is separated on two parts - _Control_ part and _Canvas_.
+It only has one view, which is separated to two parts - _Control_ part and _Canvas_.

 ### Control part